gureya/OnlineElasticityManager/README.md

 - Periodic timer(in seconds) to pull statistics from the Cassandra Node timerWindow=10

-- Dimensions metrics: the Maximum Read and Write Throughput(ops/sec), DataSize(KB) Your MaxDimensions should be equal or greater than your scale maxReadTP=1010 maxWriteTP=1010 maxDataSize=10
+- Dimensions metrics: the Maximum Read and Write Throughput(ops/sec), DataSize(KB), Your MaxDimensions should be equal or greater than your scale
+> maxReadTP=1010
+> maxWriteTP=1010
+> maxDataSize=10

 - The granularity of your dimensions
 > scale=50